-Except when expressly provided otherwise in the Qualified Certificates Agreement, all notices from one party to another, will be in writing (in paper or electronic form) and in English.
+Except when expressly provided otherwise in the Qualified Certificates for Electronic Seals Agreement, all notices from one party to another will be in writing (in paper or electronic form) and in English.

-All notices duly served will be deemed effective upon their receipt by the recipient.
+All notices duly served will be deemed effective upon their publication for or, if sent to the other party, delivery to the intended recipient.

-For more information, see clause 12 of the SWIFT Qualified Certificates Terms and Conditions.
+For more information about the conditions to serve correct and valid notices, see clause 12 of the SWIFT Qualified Certificates for Electronic Seals - Terms and Conditions.